-McAlister was scheduled to make $8 million this year.
+McAlister was due to make $8 million this year.

-"We want to thank Chris for all he did for the Ravens in the past 10 years," Ravens general manager Ozzie Newsome said in a statement released by the team.
+"First, we want to thank Chris for all he did for the Ravens in the past 10 years," Newsome said in a statement released by the team.
 "He was a major contributor to many big wins, including the Super Bowl.
 To play the type of defense we have used here, you have to have corners who can cover one-on-one.
 He was one of the best at that for us.
 He was physical, and he could run with the best."